pH-7/YouTube-Thumbnail-Creator/readme.md

 Create simple but truly efficient **Universal YouTube Thumbnails**, by horizontally placing three images with white delimiters 🎨

+This app is ideal for any of your next multi-language YouTube vlogs, tutorials, cooking, traveling, "Day in the Life" (DITL) videos, and more!
+With just a few clicks, you can generate professional-looking thumbnails that help boost engagement on your channel.

 - [⚙️ Requirement](#%EF%B8%8F-requirement)
 - [📦 Installation](#-installation)